CavCed/Data-Analytics-Portfolio/SQL/Code X /Full Analysis.md

 Their Marketing team is responsible for increasing brand awareness, market share, and product development.
 They conducted a survey in those 10 cities and received results from 10k respondents.
 Peter Pandey, a marketing data analyst is tasked to convert these survey results to meaningful insights which the team can use to drive actions.

 ### Tasks:
-Answer these following questions to finds out primary and secondary insights to conclude ideas promoting Code X energy drink and the brand.
+Answer these following questions to find insights to conclude ideas promoting Code X energy drink and the brand.
-1. Demographic Insights (examples)
+1. Demographic Insights

        a.
 Who prefers energy drink more?